astral-sh/uv/docs/concepts/workspaces.md

 # Workspaces

 Workspaces help organize large codebases by splitting them into multiple packages with independent dependencies.
+Each package in a workspace has its own `pyproject.toml`, but they are all locked together in a shared lockfile and installed to shared virtual environment.

-When using the `uv pip` interface, workspace dependencies behave like automatic editable path dependencies.
-Using the uv project interface, all of the workspace packages are locked together.
+Using the project interface, `uv run` and `uv sync` will install all packages of the workspace, unless you select a single workspace member with `--package`.
+When using the `uv pip` interface, workspace dependencies behave like editable path dependencies.

-`uv run` installs only the current package (unless overridden with `--package`) and its workspace and non-workspace dependencies.
+## When (not) to use workspaces

+One common use case for a workspace is that the codebase grows large, and eventually you want some modules to become independent packages with their own dependency specification.
+Other use cases are separating parts of the codebase with different responsibilities, e.g. in a repository with a library package and CLI package, where the CLI package makes features of the library available but has additional dependencies, a webserver with a backend and an ingestion package, or a library that has a performance-critical subroutine implemented in a native language.

+Workspaces are not suited when you don't want to install all members together, members have conflicting requirements, or you simply want individual virtual environments per project.
+In this case, use regular (editable) relative path dependencies.

+Currently, workspace don't properly support different members having different `requires-python` values, we apply the highest of all `requires-python` lower bounds to the entire workspace.
+You need to use a `uv pip` to install individual member in an older virtual environment.

+!!! note

+    As Python does not provide dependency isolation, uv can't ensure that a package uses only the dependencies it has declared, and not also imports a package that was installed for another dependency.
+For workspaces specifically, uv can't ensure that packages don't import dependencies declared by another workspace member.

-## Configuration
+## Usage

-A workspace can be created by adding a `tool.uv.workspace` to a `pyproject.toml` that is the workspace root.
+A workspace can be created by adding a `tool.uv.workspace` table to a `pyproject.toml` that will become the workspace root.
 This table contains `members` (mandatory) and `exclude` (optional), with lists of globs of directories:

 ```toml title="pyproject.toml"
 [tool.uv.workspace]